davemarquez5566/BookApp/README.md

 ## Description

-- This is a simple book app the segregates between male and female books with filters of Harbooks etc.
+- This is a simple book app the segregates between male and female books with filters of Hard books etc.

 ## Installation